IRRI-Bioinformatics-Official/SNPseekv3/README.md

 # 🌾 SNPseek

-**SNPseek** is a genomic data platform developed by the International Rice Research Institute (IRRI) to support the exploration, visualization, and analysis of high-density Single Nucleotide Polymorphisms (SNPs) across rice accessions.
+**SNPseek** is a genomic data platform developed to support the exploration, visualization, and analysis of high-density Single Nucleotide Polymorphisms (SNPs) across rice accessions.
 It provides researchers with the tools to query genotypic data, download filtered datasets, and integrate results into downstream pipelines via APIs.

 ---